Home

 Once you reach the entrance of the park (which is northwest of Rincon), you still have some driving to do.
 While the distance isn't that far, the roads are rutty and it is slow going.

-It'll take about 30 minutes or so to reach the first dive sites.
+It'll take about 30 minutes or so to reach the first dive sites in the park.
 Only the short road was open when we were there so the first site you could dive using these roads was Playa Funchi.

 You have to leave the most southern site (Boka Slagbaii) by 4:00 pm so take this into consideration if you plan on doing some Bonaire scuba diving here.